The way of the monk

 In our search, it’s easy to just keep going.
-The internet has tons of info on any subject and, theoretically, we could never stop digesting information on what we want to learn.
+The internet has tons of info on any subject, and, theoretically, we could never stop digesting information on what we want to learn.

 But, because learning is so convenient nowadays, are we really learning?

-It’s easy to fool ourselves into thinking that we are studying or learning when in fact we are entertaining ourselves.
+It’s easy to fool ourselves into thinking that we are studying or learning when, in fact, we are entertaining ourselves.

 Learning is the new entertainment.

 I think a very good way to unfool ourselves is to learn only when we are trying to solve a real, specific problem.
 That way, we can learn with a specific goal in mind.
-Why we are taking an online course or reading a book should be very clear in our mind.
+Why we are taking an online course or reading a book should be very clear in our minds.

 Of course, it’s absolutely fine to read just for pleasure, or even listen to a podcast just to calm down, but we should be aware of why we are doing it.